Josephwjack/Capstone/capstone-proposal.md

  **Name of Student:** Joseph Jack

-**Name of Project:** Halfways/ Halfway There / Midpoint meetup ?
-Not 100% set on which one.
+**Name of Project:** Between Us | Was contemplating others but this sets it apart from similar sites and focuses on the effort between two friends to find a meeting point.

 **Project's Purpose or Goal: (What will it do for users?)** This application will take two inputs, an address for themselves and a friends address and find the halfway distance between them to meetup.
 It will then show a list of meetup spots near those coordinates.